 Automotive Systems is a track within the Master in Engineering Systems.
 It includes 2 compulsory modules in the 1st semester: Systems Modeling and Applied Control.
-In the 2nd semester you choose 2 elective modules from the themes "Advanced vehicle dynamics and control", "Green mobility" or "Smart Mobility".
+In the 2nd semester you choose 2 of the elective modules from the themes 'Advanced Vehicle Dynamics and Control', 'Green Mobility' or 'Smart Mobility'.
 The final part of the program is your major project.
 Here you do research on an automotive issue.

 Systems modeling and applied control

 Semester 1 gives you the fundamentals of systems modeling and applied control.
 Apply your knowledge directly during labs and real-life projects for the automotive industry.
 And fine-tune your communication and research skills.